mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 5. To verify ionCube is loaded use your php.ini file.
 You should see the following in your php.ini file.
 ![MAMP](ionCubephpini.png)

+---

+### Install Pear

+1. Check the "Make PHP available on the command line" check box on your Languages > PHP tab.
+2. Restart your servers.

+An aliases now exists in your `~/.profile` file.